28 January 2020

 Just to recap the most important points, here are the key guidelines for both the company and the developer interested in reskilling.

-- There many things that companies can do help in reskilling, e.g. organising bootcamps and mentoring programmes.
+- There are many things that companies can do to help in reskilling, e.g. organizing bootcamps and mentoring programs.
 But, besides all the initiatives, first and foremost, they need to listen to their developers.